codeandclay/super8blog/_posts/2016-02-02-room-to-dream.markdown

 "When I walked alongside the Côte d’Azur, I noticed military boats.
 At first sight, there is nothing like this in my film: you see several boats and even a sailing vessel.
 But the sound tells you that there is much more."

 Patrick started making films seven years ago, and already has quite a prolific list of [credits](http://www.imdb.com/name/nm4119296/).
-As a film enthusiast, he was inspired by the classical Hollywood director, King Vidor, to shoot his own movies:
+As a film enthusiast, he was inspired by classical Hollywood director King Vidor to shoot his own movies:

 "When you are a Cinephile and read a lot, you’ll naturally feel a need to express your own thoughts.
 I watched a documentary about King Vidor who, due to his age, could no longer find work in Hollywood.
 So instead of complaining, he decided to go back to the core of filmmaking."